nadzyah/log-anomaly-detector/README.md

 # Installation
 This installation process was tested on Ubuntu Server LTS 20.04, Python v3.8.10 and MongoDB v5.0.3.

-**Each MongoDB document with a log message MUST have the "Message" and "Hostname" fields.**
+**Each MongoDB document with a log message MUST have the "message", "Hostname" and "EventTime" fields (case sensitive).**

 ## Step 1.
 Install the package